Why do Colour Streaks Occur?

 There are 4 types of nozzles.

 An inadequate design of the nozzle can originate negative flow zones that do not allow the expected displacement of the molten material.
-This generates an accumulation of pigment that is later dragged as streaks on the finished piece.
+This generates an accumulation of pigment that later causes streaks on the finished piece.

 Hot Runners